stephencweiss/stephencharlesweiss.com/content/blog/2019-05-03/lodash-groupby-vs-custom-helpers.md

 Now, I should note — this _works_.
 It worked like a charm actually.

-But, Lodash had already implemented this and it’s called `groupBy`.
-Moreover, they’ve tested and optimized their code.
-And, since we already use Lodash I wasn’t adding to the bundle size by reaching for it (which, in any case, can be [mitigated with smarter imports](https://www.stephencharlesweiss.com/2019-04-26/minimizing-bundle-size-by-restructuring-imports/)).
+But, Lodash had already implemented this and it's called `groupBy`.
+Moreover, they've tested and optimized their code.
+And, since we already use Lodash I wasn't adding to the bundle size by reaching for it (which, in any case, can be [mitigated with smarter imports](https://www.stephencharlesweiss.com/2019-04-26/minimizing-bundle-size-by-restructuring-imports/)).

 ThisI could remove the entire helper function and replace it with one line of code, turning the above into the following: